SpikeHD/shelter-plugins/plugins/plugin-browser/README.md

 # Where is my plugin repo?

-This plugin searches the `shelter-plugins` GitHub topic.
-If your repository does not have that topic set, you can <a href="https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics">set it in your repository's settings</a>.
+This plugin searches the term `shelter-plugins` on GitHub.
+That's it!
+If your repository doesn't show up, make sure to include "shelter plugins" somewhere in your repo's description or name.

-# Why are my plugins not showing up/showing as unknown?
+# Why are my plugins not showing up/showing as uninstallable?

 Since there is zero standardization as to how plugins are shared and deployed, this plugin makes some best-guesses: